-We all love independence in our thinking, in our ways of work and in our association with friends, family and co-workers.
-We need to be respected at school, in hospitals, at work or in the public.
+Most people enjoy independence and freedom, whether this be in our thinking, in our way of work or in our association with friends, family and co-workers.
+There is a need to be respected and heard in schools, in hospitals, at work or in the public.

-We also love to share insights in matters that concern us and affects the fraternity of our friends, family and others in the society.
+We also love to share insights in matters that concern us and affect our friends, family and others in society.

-Most of all, our cherished value is to have those thoughts, insights and interests protected from undue interference from any authority or legislation of any law abridging our freedom of speech and expression.
+“thoughts, insights and interests protected from undue interference from any authority or legislation of any law abridging our freedom of

 But how do we go championing our concerns?